 Everyone wants reassurance that you have a plan in place to minimize risk and exposure to your residents and staff.
 Plan to communicate at least daily through a dedicated hotline number with a regularly updated recording.
 Or make a live central contact available to answer questions.
 Provide specifics on your protocols.
 In addition, reference the CDC recommendations for reducing risk and exposure to residents and staff.

 Here are some links to include in your communication:

 - What you need to know about 2019 Novel Coronavirus Fact Sheet

 - What to do if you are sick with 2019 Novel Coronavirus Fact Sheet

 - Prevention & Treatment

-Some of the most pressing questions include the following—make sure your community has answers:
+Some of the most pressing questions include the following.
+Make sure you have answers:

-- Is my loved one safe right now and how will you ensure their safety throughout this crisis?
+- Is my loved one safe right now?
+How will you ensure their safety throughout this crisis?

-- Will you close the community to visitors, and if so, how will you provide resident status updates?
+- Will you close the community to visitors?
+If so, how will you provide resident status updates?